Color of clothing

-Clothing color (color of clothing) is an essential aspect of the aesthetic properties of clothing.
-The color of clothing has a significant impact on one's appearance.
-Our clothes communicate about us and reveal our social and economic standing.
+Color is an important aspect to the aesthetic of clothing.
+The color of clothing has a significant impact on one's appearance and influences the perception towards the wearer, especially concerning their socio-economic standing.

 Significance

-Color is a visual characteristic that is described by terms like red, orange, yellow, green, blue, purple etc. Typically, it is the color of an object that attracts the most attention.
-Color is one of the primary properties that is noticed when a consumer makes a decision to buy a dress.
-The colors are distinctive and distinguishable; we frequently refer to clothing by its color, for instance, a "blue shirt."
+Color is a visual characteristic that is described by various terms such as red, orange, yellow, green, blue, purple, etc. Typically, it is the color of an object that attracts the most attention.
+Color is one of the primary properties that is noticed when a consumer makes a decision to buy clothing.
+Colors are distinctive and distinguishable.
+Clothing is frequently referred to by its color: for instance, a piece of clothing might be designated as a "blue shirt."

 Self decoration

 Decoration of self is prevalent in societies, and self-decoration is a fundamental characteristic of humans.
 Decorative values of clothing are regarded as "primary if not the most primary."
 Hence, as a decorative element, color plays a critical part in meeting the necessary criterion.